Go to the page content

 BMI & gender

 At present, there is no individual BMI calculation for women and men.
-However, whilst gender is not factored into BMI calculations, the physiological differences between genders may imply a difference in the degree of risk at a given BMI.
+However, whilst gender is not factored into BMI calculations, the physiological differences between genders may imply a difference in the degree of risk at a given BMI8.

 Men: